 What to expect at a "day-weaving" rug class:

-We start with picking the style (fabric or shag) of rug you want to make, then picking the colors you want to use.
+We start with picking the colors of fabric for the rug you want to make.
 Then I show you how to “plan” a rug and we pull the pieces and lay out the design.
 Next is putting the material on shuttles and a short “how-to” on weaving with the material you’ve chosen.

 Once you get the hang of the weaving process, I leave you alone to work, checking on you every 10 minutes or so and advancing the warp when you need it.